 - Swiss chard

-How to Fool Biennials into Flowering the First Year
+How to Fool Biennials Into Flowering the First Year

 Non-flowering in their first year is an advantage when growing vegetables, but it can be frustrating if you are growing ornamental flowers.
-You can get around the two-year cycle of biennial ornamentals by starting seeds in the summer instead of the spring, and putting the plants outdoors in the fall.
+You can get around the two-year cycle of biennial ornamentals by starting seeds in the summer instead of the spring and putting the plants outdoors in the fall.
 The plants will then go through the winter season and be ready to bloom their first full year in the garden.

-How to Save Seed of Biennials
+How to Save the Seeds

 The one drawback to biennial vegetables that don’t flower until their second year is that it can be difficult to save seed.
 It’s not a problem with hardy plants, like parsley and Angelica, but most of the cole crops cannot live through a hard winter without protection.
 If you want to save seeds of these plants, you will either have to mulch heavily or dig the plants and store them elsewhere.